hrr36-sdc-t2/pl61-data-generator-and-seeder/README.md

 # pl61-data-generator-and-seeder
-> Generates fake data for seeding into MongoDB or MariaDB instances
+> Generates fake data for seeding into MongoDB or MySQL instances

 ## Related Projects